Sing Along! 5 Easy Japanese Songs That Are a Cinch to Learn

 Let’s all wear them, the ogre’s underpants

-On top of the fact that the song is a little more day-to-day in its vocabulary, it also has clear, simple language one would likely use in everyday speech.
-Not only is this great for comprehension purposes, this is great for the ample learning opportunities too!
+I has more day-to-day in its vocabulary, and it also has clear, simple language one would likely use in everyday speech.

 The spirit of this song is captured in much of her other work, so her discography is worth exploring for more great lessons!